 The following accessible research facilities are available in the reading rooms:

 We recommend a range of magnifying equipment for use in our reading rooms:

-- ultra-violet (UV) lamps – may be used for a limited time to read faint writing – ask staff for help.
+- Ultra-violet (UV) lamps – may be used for a limited time to read faint writing (please ask staff for help).
 The lamps are located in the Map and Large Document Reading Room, but you can arrange to use them on the first floor.
 UV lamps must be signed out to readers due to health and safety regulations

-- microfilm and microfiche readers – these can magnify up to 40x and have focus controls
+- Microfilm and microfiche readers – these can magnify up to x 40 and have focus controls

 We have members of staff who can sign.
 Please note that they may not be available at all times.

 Our website has a wide selection of podcast talks, a variety of which have British Sign Language video versions available.

 Some of the PCs in the ‘Start here’ area on the first floor have headphone sockets.
 Headphones are available at the ‘Start here’ desk.